dkz2r/machine-learning-novice-sklearn/episodes/06-dimensionality-reduction.md

 ::::::

 :::::: objectives
- - "Recall that most data is inherently multidimensional."
+ - Recall that most data is inherently multidimensional.
- - "Understand that reducing the number of dimensions can simplify modelling and allow classifications to be performed."
+ - Understand that reducing the number of dimensions can simplify modelling and allow classifications to be performed.
- - "Apply Principle Component Analysis (PCA) and t-distributed Stochastic Neighbor Embedding (t-SNE) to reduce the dimensions of data."
+ - Apply Principle Component Analysis (PCA) and t-distributed Stochastic Neighbor Embedding (t-SNE) to reduce the dimensions of data.
- - "Evaluate the relative performance of PCA and t-SNE in reducing data dimensionality."
+ - Evaluate the relative performance of PCA and t-SNE in reducing data dimensionality.
 ::::::

 # Dimensionality reduction